7Ji/wireguard-deployer/README.md

 [sd-networkd-wg-ddns](https://github.com/7Ji/sd-networkd-wg-ddns), systemd-networkd wireguard netdev endpoints DynDNS updater.
 Use it to actively monitor for wireguard peers with endpoints that're set up using domain name instead of plain IPs, and update them in case DNS record updated.

 ## License
-**sd-networkd-wg-deployer**, to generate easily deployable WireGuard configs and keys for systemd-networkd
+**wireguard-deployer**, WireGuard configs and keys generaor for systemd-networkd and OpenWrt

 Copyright (C) 2024-present Guoxin "7Ji" Pu